embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 **Why does Arduino detect libraries automatically?**

-The Arduino IDE compiles only the libraries that your sketch actually needs — no manual setup required.
+The Arduino compiles the libraries that your sketch actually needs, and only them — no manual setup required.
 In most other development environments, this step is up to the developer: you have to configure which libraries or dependencies should be included in the build.
 Arduino takes care of this automatically, keeping things simple and beginner-friendly.